RisingStack/graffiti-mongoose/README.md

-npm install # install dependencies in the main folder cd example npm install # install dependencies in the example folder node . # run the example application and open your browser: http://localhost:8080
+npm install # install dependencies in the main folder cd example npm install # install dependencies in the example folder npm start # run the example application and open your browser: http://localhost:8080
 ```

 ## Usage